Regulus343/Formation/readme.md

 	'Form' => Regulus\Formation\Facade::class,

 You may use 'Formation', or another alias, but 'Form' is recommended for the sake of simplicity.
 Formation is now ready to go.

+Now, publish the config file, `form.php`, as well as the views and JS file, from the command line:

+	php artisan vendor:publish

+<a name="example-routes"></a>
+## Example Routes

+If you set `example_routes` in `config/form.php` to `true` or you leave it set to `null` and set your `APP_ENV` variable in `.env` to anything other than `production`, you can go to `/formation` to load the examples view and see Formation in action.
+It is recommended you review this along with the documentation to better understand what is possible with Formation and how it works.

 <a name="opening-form"></a>
 ## Opening a Form